rails/web-console/README.markdown

 different worker (process) that doesn't have the desired session in memory.
 To avoid that, if you use such servers in development, configure them so they serve requests only out of one process.

+**Redis Session Storage Solution:**

+_Web Console_ now supports Redis-based session storage to solve this problem.
+When enabled (default), sessions are stored in Redis with a 1-hour TTL, allowing sessions to persist across different worker processes.

+To use Redis session storage:

+1. Ensure Redis is running
+2. Configure your Redis connection URL (see configuration section above)
+3. Redis storage is enabled by default, but you can disable it with `config.web_console.use_redis_storage = false`

 #### Passenger